arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/README.md

 These functions implement the
 [HTTP API for Views](https://www.arangodb.com/docs/devel/http/views.html).

-## Getting information about the view
+## Getting information about the View

 ## ArangoView.exists